You wake up on a Saturday morning, notice an unexpected wet patch on your duvet, and realize your dog peed on your bed—it wasn’t just a bad dream.

 - Hormonal imbalances – particularly common in spayed females, and very manageable once identified

-- Canine Cognitive Dysfunction (CCD) — similar to dementia in humans, which can affect memory including house training
+- Canine Cognitive Dysfunction (CCD) – analogous to dementia in humans, which can impact memory, including house-training behaviors

-- Degenerative spinal cord disease — which can affect the nerve signals that control bladder function
+- Degenerative spinal cord disease – can affect the nerve signals that control bladder function

-- Age-related muscle weakness — the bladder muscles become less reliable over time
+- Age-related muscle weakness – muscles controlling urination become less effective over time

 3. Marking Territory: Misunderstood Dog Behavior

 The science behind it is fascinating.
-A dog’s olfactory bulb — the part of the brain that processes smell — is proportionally far larger than a human’s.
+A dog’s olfactory bulb (the part of the brain that processes smell) is actually larger and more developed than a human’s.

 Research has shown that dog urine contains a complex mixture of pheromones that carry specific information about the individual dog: their presence, social status, reproductive state, and emotional condition.